Adobe-CEP/Getting-Started-guides/weather/readme.md

       if (res.ok) return res.json();
     })
     .then(function(json) {
-      /* 5) Get the current weather data from the Dark Sky JSON response */ const currentWeatherSlug = json.currently.icon;
+      /* 5) Get the current weather slug from the Dark Sky JSON response */ const currentWeatherSlug = json.currently.icon;

-      /* 6) Display the weather information in the HTML DOM */ const currentWeatherString = `It looks like it\'s ${weatherTypes[currentWeatherSlug]} in ${cityObj.name}.`;
+      /* 6) Display the weather information in the panel's HTML DOM */ const currentWeatherString = `It looks like it\'s ${weatherTypes[currentWeatherSlug]} in ${cityObj.name}.`;
       weatherSummary.textContent = currentWeatherString;